pblaney/mgp1000/README.md

                                       [Default: output/]
   --email                        STR  Email address to send workflow completion/stoppage
                                       notification
-  --vep_ref_cached               STR  Indicates whether or not the VEP reference files used
+  --fastngsadmix_only            STR  Indicates whether or not to only run the fastNGSadmix
+                                      workflow
-                                      for annotation have been downloaded/cached locally,
+                                      [Default: no | Available: no, yes] --vep_ref_cached               STR  Indicates whether or not the VEP reference files used for annotation have been downloaded/cached locally,
                                       this will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first
-                                      [Default: yes | Available: yes, no] --ref_vcf_concatenated         STR  Indicates whether or not the 1000 Genomes Project reference VCF used for ADMIXTURE analysis has been concatenated, this will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first [Default: yes | Available: yes, no] --cpus                         INT  Globally set the number of cpus to be allocated --memory                       STR  Globally set the amount of memory to be allocated,
+                                      [Default: yes | Available: yes, no] --cpus                         INT  Globally set the number of cpus to be allocated --memory                       STR  Globally set the amount of memory to be allocated,